 Flood resilience works

-We are improving the flood immunity and resilience of the state-controlled road network at 10 key sites.
+The department is improving the flood immunity and resilience of the state-controlled road network at 27 priority sites.

-In response to the large scale and economic impacts of the North and Far North Queensland Monsoon Trough flood event in 2019, we are making improvements that will minimise future flood damage and reduce road closures at 10 key sites.
+In response to the large scale and economic impacts of multiple severe flooding events across southern Queensland in 2021–22, TMR is making improvements to minimise future flood damage and reduce road closures.